 Last month, our team helped lead another edition of Midwest Manufacturing Advisers’ Tough Topics in Manufacturing webinar series, featuring speakers from Swip Systems, Mueller Prost, Evans & Dixon, and Atomic Revenue.
 In keeping with the theme, our panelists discussed manufacturing business strategies (both pre- and post-COVID), technology and remote working, employee safety, budgetary factors to consider in 2021, marketing and sales strategies, workplace environments, and more.

 No matter how you slice it, you can’t afford to NOT be on social media.
 Yes, even you, B2B companies.
 Regardless of what you sell and who you sell it to – I’ll re-state what we at Atomic Revenue continue to drive home to our clients – you are selling to people.
 And what do people do when they are not working?
 How do they communicate with their peers and family, learn new things, keep an eye on their industry, get to know new people at companies, and become inspired?
 Social media.
+No matter what products or services you offer, you can benefit from B2B social media marketing.

 Since your business’s digital footprint has never been more important, you took the first step to make sure it’s the best it can be with an audit.
 At Atomic Revenue we call these Digital Operations Audits.
 But now what?
 What did you do with the information gathered from that audit?
 Now you have all this info, but where do you start?